-(vi) The last phase from the end of 2016 until today, which is no longer covered by Bevacqua, is characterized by a further expansion of loan volumes, but above all by the discussion about saturation in the MFI sector, considering the indicator of a "loan penetration over capacity" (cf. MIMOSA 2020).
-As of the end of 2019, the Cambodia country report on the Microfinance Index of Market Outreach and Saturation (MIMOSA) states that the rate of credit penetration in the country has now reached between 21.8 and 32.9 borrowers per 100 adults, which according to the indicator means a rating of "6", the highest possible value (MIMOSA 2020: 7).
+over capacity" (cf. MIMOSA 2020).26 As of the end of 2019, the Cambodia country report on the Microfinance Index of Market Outreach and Saturation states that the rate of credit penetration in the country has now reached between 21.8 and 32.9 borrowers per 100 adults, which according to the indicator means a rating of "6", the highest possible value (MIMOSA 2020: 7)27.

 The rating of "6" in the context of the MIMOSA report is also the highest of all countries surveyed.
-The report also assesses the regulatory area as insufficient, both in terms of the general quality of regulation (i.e. the specifications of the CBC and the MFIs / banks themselves) and in terms of consumer protection against over-indebtedness, as well as with regard to transparency in loan sales, repayment and debtor rights in general.
+The report also assesses the regulatory area as insufficient both in terms of the general quality of regulation (i.e. the specifications of the CBC and the MFIs/banks themselves) and in terms of consumer protection against over-indebtedness, as well as with regard to transparency in loan sales, repayment and debtor rights in general.
 In contrast, MIMOSA explicitly emphasizes that there is a great deal of transparency with regard to the general data situation on the credit system, which at least somewhat alleviates the overall situation of increasing indebtedness (ibid.).

-Two other points become clear in the MIMOSA report: Firstly, the positive observation that there are only very few debtors with several current loans in Cambodia is put into perspective by the fact that the amount of individual loans is increasing considerably, leading to increasing risks, especially when considering the growth in GNI.
-Secondly, with additional FSPs entering the market, the report assumes a sharp increase in competition between MFIs since 2016, for both small and medium loans (US\$5,000-20,000) (ibid.).
-This is a finding that has direct relevance to our study when it comes to the nature of credit acquisition, potentially increasing over-indebtedness (especially of poorer hh) and ultimately the obvious unresolved ethical challenges for the sector.
+Two other points become clear in the MIMOSA report: Firstly, the positive observation that there are only very few debtors with several current loans in Cambodia is put into perspective by the fact that the amount of individual loans is increasing considerably, leading to increasing risks, especially when taking into account the growth in GNI.
+Second, with additional FSPs entering the market, the report assumes a sharp increase in competition between MFIs since 2016 for both small and medium loans (US\$5,000-20,000) (ibid.).
+This is a finding that has direct relevance to our study when it comes to the nature of credit acquisition, potentially increasing over-indebtedness (especially of poorer households) and ultimately the obvious unresolved ethical challenges for the sector.

-During the COVID-19 crisis in Cambodia and under the impact of increasing debt, the NBC issued a circular (B7-020-1748) dated 27 March 2020 to the financial sector, asking its stakeholders to be flexible on debt repayment.
-Although the circular mainly referred to commercial enterprises, but also to their workers in the textile industry, most banks and MFIs reacted positively with respect to loans to other clients, either by extending the repayment periods (while maintaining the interest obligation) or by offering to restructure the current loans.
+During the COVID-19 crisis in Cambodia and under the impact of increasing debt, the NBC issued a circular (B7-020-1748) dated 27 March 2020 to the financial sector asking its stakeholders to be flexible on debt repayment.
+Although the circular mainly referred to commercial enterprises, but also to their workers in the textile industry, most banks and MFIs reacted positively with respect to loans to other clients, either by extending the repayment periods (while maintaining the interest obligation) or by offering to restructure the current loans28.
 In a further letter dated 20 April 2020, FSPs were asked to waive penalties on loans (B7-020-657).
 However, these solutions were cost-neutral for the industry in that there was no change in loan amounts and interest income.